jasperproject/jasperproject.github.io/documentation/configuration/index.md

 - **[eSpeak](#espeak-tts)** is a compact [open-source speech synthesizer](http://espeak.sourceforge.net/) for many platforms.
 Speech synthesis is done offline, but most voices can sound very "robotic".
 - **[Festival](#festival-tts)** uses the [Festival Speech Synthesis System](http://www.cstr.ed.ac.uk/projects/festival/), an open source speech synthesizer developed by the Centre for Speech Technology Research at the University of Edinburgh.
 Like *eSpeak*, also synthesizes speech offline.
 - **[Flite](#flite-tts)** uses [CMU Flite (festival-lite)](http://www.festvox.org/flite/), a  lightweight and fast synthesis engine that was primarily designed for small embedded machines.
-It synthesizes speech offline, so not internet connection is required.
+It synthesizes speech offline, so no internet connection is required.
 - **[SVOX Pico TTS](#pico-tts)** was the Text-to-Speech engine used in [Android 1.6 "Donut"](http://betanews.com/2009/09/15/android-donut-sdk-released-what-s-new-inside/).
 It's an open-source small footprint application and also works offline.
 The quality is rather good compared to
 *eSpeak* and *Festival*.
 - **[Google TTS](#google-tts)** uses the same Text-to-Speech API which is also used by newer Android devices.
 The Synthesis itself is done on Google's servers, so that you need an active internet connection and also can't expect a lot of privacy if you use this.